-The Audit Committee has selected Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016, and the shareholders are being asked to ratify this selection.
-Ernst & Young LLP has served as the Company's independent registered public accounting firm since 2006.
-All audit and non-audit services provided by Ernst & Young LLP are approved by the Audit Committee.
-Ernst & Young LLP has advised the Company that it has no direct or material indirect interest in the Company or its affiliates.
-Representatives of Ernst & Young LLP are expected to attend the Annual Meeting, will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+All audit and non-audit services provided by Deloitte will be approved by the Audit Committee.
+In addition, the Audit Committee is responsible for audit fee negotiations with Deloitte.
+Deloitte has advised the Company that it has no direct or material indirect interest in the Company or its affiliates.
+Representatives of Deloitte are expected to attend the Annual Meeting, will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+Representatives of EY are not expected to attend the Annual Meeting.
 The favorable vote of a majority of the votes cast at the Annual Meeting is required to approve the ratification of the selection of the Company's independent registered public accounting firm.

-A description of aggregate fees for professional services performed by Ernst & Young LLP in fiscal 2015 and fiscal 2014 is as follows:
+A description of aggregate fees for professional services performed by EY, which served as our independent registered public accounting firm for fiscal 2016 and fiscal 2015 is as follows:

-Fiscal 2015 Fiscal 2014
+Fiscal 2016 Fiscal 2015

-Audit Fees(1) \$ 4,332,287 \$ 3,708,655
+Audit Fees(1) \$ 4,298,625 \$ 4,332,287

-Audit-Related Fees(2) 135,000 40,000
+Audit-Related Fees(2) 40,000 135,000

-Tax Fees(3) 325,614 248,553
+Tax Fees(3) 51,200 325,614

-Total Fees \$ 4,792,901 \$ 3,997,208
+Total Fees \$ 4,389,825 \$ 4,792,901

 - (1) Audit fees include fees associated with the annual audit, reviews of the Company's quarterly reports on Form 10-Q, annual audits required by law for certain jurisdictions, comfort letters, consents and other audit and attestation services related to statutory or regulatory filings.
-Audit fees also include the audit of the Company's internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002.
-Audit fees also include approximately \$400,000 of additional fees related to incremental work associated with the Company's 2015 acquisitions. - (2) Audit-related fees include fees for the audit of the Company's 401(k) plan, as well as due diligence costs related to the Prairie State Gaming acquisition. - (3) Tax fees include fees for property tax consultations.
+Audit fees also include the audit of the Company's internal controls over financial reporting, as required by Section 404 of the Sarbanes Oxley Act of 2002.
+Audit fees also include approximately \$89,300 and \$400,000 of additional fees related to incremental work associated with the Company's 2016 and 2015 acquisitions, respectively. - (2) Audit related fees include fees for the audit of the Company's 401(k) plan, as well as due diligence costs related to the Prairie State Gaming acquisition. - (3) Tax fees include fees for property tax consultations